tophefo/IpCamera/README.md

 + 1 and 2 way audio.
 Keen to add this at some point for talking with people at my front door.

-+ FTP/NAS features to save the images and delete old files for camera that do not have this feature built in.
-Not a priority for me as all my cameras have these features built in.